University: Queen’s University Belfast

-Corporate finance lawyers advise clients on all aspects of the buying and selling of interests in businesses or business assets, relationships with their shareholders, corporate governance and equity financing matters.
+Corporate finance lawyers advise clients on all aspects of the buying and selling of interests in businesses or business assets, relationships with their shareholders, corporate governance and fundraising.
 This includes advising on compliance with company law procedures, the raising of equity financing and, in the case of cross-border transactions, compliance with domestic and foreign laws.
-It is possible to work primarily on mergers and acquisitions (M&A) with public or privately owned companies.
-Alternatively, a corporate lawyer may focus on equity capital markets work, the private equity, venture capital or hedge fund sectors, or spend their whole career as a generalist assisting SMEs and small-scale entrepreneurs.
+It is possible to work primarily on mergers and acquisitions (M&A) with public or privately-owned companies.
+Alternatively, a corporate finance lawyer may focus on equity capital markets work, the private equity, venture capital or hedge fund sectors, or spend their whole career as a generalist.

 Originally from Northern Ireland, Luke Hackett was interested in law but, like many, he was unsure which route to take into the profession.
 After successfully applying for a paralegal role at Baker McKenzie in Belfast, he had the chance to test the water with some corporate style work, helping the firm with some “major cross border M&A and due diligence projects”.
 After working as a paralegal for a year, Luke secured a place on Baker McKenzie’s training contract programme, which took him to London to qualify as a solicitor.

 Looking back, Luke is grateful for the experiences he was exposed to as a paralegal, citing it as the moment his interest in corporate finance was really ignited.
 He also notes that the work was an excellent steppingstone to a training contract: “I was quite fortunate to have an idea of the corporate world and the work I might be involved in as a trainee.
 This really made me want to apply for the firm’s training contract.”